Adolf Jandorf: Sale of the department stores

 Jandorf's business partners M. J. Emden Söhne sold their 19 department stores to Rudolph Karstadt AG in 1926.
 At that time, the Jandorf Group employed over 3,000 people and was worth a high double-digit million figure.
-On December 2, 1926, the companies A. Jandorf & Co. and Hermann Tietz oHG announced in a joint communiqué that at the turn of the year 1927, all Jandorf department stores and land would become the property of Tietz.
+On 2 December 1926 the companies A. Jandorf & Co. and Hermann Tietz oHG announced in a joint communiqué that at the turn of the year 1927, all Jandorf department stores and land would become the property of Tietz.
 The Hermann Tietz OHG group of companies thus became the largest department store group in Europe in 1928, with annual sales of 300 million Reichsmarks.

 Family

 Jandorf brought together Karl (1872-1930), Robert (1875-1958), who actually wanted to become a rabbi, Moritz (* 1879) and, als Group's legal advisor, Julius Jandorf (1883-1962), a lawyer with a doctorate, four of his brothers to manage his branches in Berlin.
 Their father had sold his house and farm after the death of his wife Rika in October 1899 and moved into his son Adolf's house at Augsburger Strasse 23 in the Bavarian Quarter.
 His sons Robert, Moritz and Julius also lived there.

 Jandorf's wife Margarete died in 1920.
-In the fall of 1928, he married Helene Lehmann (1902-1965), who had been baptized a Protestant and converted to Judaism before the wedding.
+In autumn 1928 he married Helene Lehmann (1902-1965), who had been baptized a Protestant and converted to Judaism before the wedding.
 Jandorf died in 1932 as a result of appendicitis.
 He was buried in the Jewish Cemetery in Berlin-Weißensee (section T 2).